Farrukhabad: Demographics

 According to 2001 census, Farrukhabad-cum-Fatehgarh had a population of 227,876, of which 120,783 were males and 107,093 were females.
 Population between the age of 0 to 6 years was 30,120.
 The total number of literates were 143,736, which constituted 63% of the total population.

+Hindi is the most spoken language.
+Urdu is the second-largest language.

 Economy

 Farrukhabad is one of the cities notable for zardozi embroidery and zari weaving.
 The craft was brought by the Afghans in the 12th century.